Jump to:

 SANSUI 34-inch ultrawide monitor’s 21:9 aspect ratio immediately creates a sense of immersion that standard 16:9 gaming monitors simply can’t match, with the curved display wrapping around your field of view.

-Top racing games and FPS titles particularly benefit from the extended peripheral vision, giving a better sense of surroundings or speed.
+Top racing games and FPS titles particularly benefit from the extended peripheral vision, giving a better sense of surroundings and speed.

 The VA panels like this one are the best choice when it comes to contrast for more pronounced dimension to nighttime scenes.